Surrogacy for Gay Couples Worldwide

 - SENSIBLE programs & prices for all couples

 An internet search for Gay Surrogacy will display programs from California to Kenya.
 But don’t be fooled.
 Just because options are possible, doesn’t mean they are safe.
 The options for gay surrogacy can be categorized into three options: Legal Options, Unregulated Options, and Illicit Options.
 Gay couples should understand the benefits and risks of each.

 Legal Surrogacy for Gay Couples

 Most countries that have legislated surrogacy have also imposed restrictions that exclude gay surrogacy specifically.
-For example, surrogacy for gay couples is prohibited in the Ukraine and India.
+For example, surrogacy for gay couples is prohibited in the Ukraine, Russia and Georgia.

-There are excellent clinics in the US, with success rates around 85% per embryo transfer.
-Many US clinics will perform unlimited embryo transfers for a fixed price (until you are pregnant).
+There are excellent clinics in the US, with success rates around 80% per embryo transfer.
+Some US clinics will perform multiple embryo transfers or unlimited procedures for a fixed price (until you are pregnant).
 There are also Independent Surrogacy options with that are less expensive.